TheWonderWomenUnite/flashcards/README.md

-This app is deployed to google cloud App Engine at https://calcium-doodad-185815.appspot.com The mongo database is hosted on mlab
+This app is deployed to google cloud App Engine at https://calcium-doodad-185815.appspot.com The mongo database is hosted on mlab.
+For DEMO purposes please log in with username test@live.com and password Testing123.

 Questions?
 Reach out to lisacope@msn.com or dianezev@comcast.net